 One reason for this is that the body responds to stress by burning fuel to release energy.
 While this helps us respond to a threat, it also swamps cells with toxic free radicals produced during metabolism.
 Switched on long-term, this response damages DNA, RNA and other molecules, ageing us before our time.

 Kirstin Aschbacher of the University of California, San Francisco, and her colleagues wanted to test whether a short period of intense stress is more damaging if we are already living through a stressful period.
-They took a group
+They took a group of women chronically stressed by caring for close relatives with dementia, and made them give a speech in front of a sceptical panel of judges.
+A group of unstressed women performed the same task to act as a control group.

 The researchers asked the women to say how stressful they found the test.
 They also measured their levels of the stress hormone cortisol, plus biochemical markers of damage inside their cells.